dealii/docker-files/README.md

 - base

 contain the startup OS and a minimal set of packages to compile serial builds.
-Both images are built on dockerhub:
+Both images are built automatically on dockerhub:

 - https://hub.docker.com/r/dealii/ubuntu14/
 - https://hub.docker.com/r/dealii/base/

-The directory full-deps contain docker images to download and install all external dependencies for deal.II, using two possible different methods:
+The directory full-deps contain docker images that download and install all external dependencies for deal.II, using two possible different methods:

-- candi
+- candi (gcc based)
-- manual
+- manual (clang based)

 The building of these images is very expensive, and it is done manually, when important updates are available on the external libraries.